 MARKETING THE EVENT

 Use resources such as social media, posters, fliers, websites, and email to reach your desired attendees.
 It is easy to reach a large amount of people in a short amount of time using online media sources.

-View the TRY SAILING TOOL KIT for creative ways to market your event and learn how to boost your social media presence!
+View the CLUB SUPPORT KITS for creative ways to market your event and learn how to boost your social media presence!

 Provide the link to register or RSVP for the event on all marketing materials so that people can sign up easily and quickly.